 “When Paula Sparks” by Copeland, Saturday, July 8, 2023

 The list of albums turning 20 this year makes me feel really, really old.
 Earlier this week, I covered the youth group classic The Beautiful Letdown.
 Anberlin released their debut record Blueprints for the Black Market, which also made a huge impact on my teenage life.
-But then there were albums that came out that year that I didn’t listen to until later.
+But then some albums came out that year that I didn’t listen to until later.
 I had known Copeland from their first low-budget video “Walking Downtown,” but it wasn’t until their third record, Eat, Sleep, Repeat, that I started listening to the band.
-The spring of ‘06 when I was about to graduate from high school I started buying Copeland’s CDs, picking them up on discount if I could from Best Buy.
-The first two records were perfect late spring/summer listening.
+In the spring of ‘06 when I was about to graduate from high school I started buying Copeland’s CDs, picking them up on discount if I could from Best Buy.
+The first two records were perfect for late spring/summer listening.

 THERE’S A BRILLIANT SKY UP ABOVE.
 In her, somewhat disorganized book on writing Bird By Bird, Ann Lamott writes a hilarious chapter on avoiding libel.
 One of the first rules is, of course, never using a real person’s name.
 Using someone’s real name in art opens artists up to lawsuits, but other specific details can leave them liable as well.
 While “When Paula Sparks” doesn’t have many other damning details in the song—having a girlfriend who was hospitalized is universal enough—it would have been good for Marsh to have read this 1994 book.
 Lamott writes in the chapter titled “The Last Class”: